mubarakshow/kind-avocado/src/pages/blog/knowlaser.md

 A laser beam is a single wavelength light, coherent or focused and therefore can travel over vast distances.
 Laser is created when the gases in a chamber are excited into a non-equilibrium condition, thus when a photon of light is introduced into the excited mix of gases a coherent radiation is produced.

-Lasers may operate in a continous wave mode or in a pulsed mode.
-In the latter situation, the energy that results is stored or halted and suddenly released in controlled sequence.
+Lasers may operate in a continuous wave mode or in a pulsed mode.
+In the latter situation, the energy that results is stored or halted and suddenly released in a controlled sequence.

 When laser beams are focused onto tiny spots, they can be put to vast array of applications or uses - medical, printing, communication, military, ***cutting and engraving***, and so forth.